blessingefkt/DependencySorter/readme.md

 Items can be passed to the sorter in a group via `Sorter::add(array)`, or individuallay via `Sorter::addItem(item, dependencies)`.

-The provided `Sorter` implementaion can get dependencies from a:
+The provided `Sorter` implementaion can get dependencies from:

-- comma delimted string
+- a comma delimted string
-- array
+- an array
 - an object that implements `DependableInterface`

 ```